Regulations for oral presentations

-Notifications of acceptance or rejection have been sent out in February 2022 by email.
+Notifications of acceptance or rejection will be sent out in February 2023 by email.
 If you wish to withdraw your paper after notification of acceptance or if you will not be able to attend the meeting, please inform the Congress Services as early as possible.

 Only presentations and posters of presenters who have paid the appropriate registration fee will be accepted for the congress.
 If the presenting author is not registered until March 24, 2023, his/her abstract will not be published in the Online Abstract Book and he will not be allowed to hold the presentation or hang his poster.